Chart Color Schemes

 Eyre Peninsula has a typical household mix, with a fairly typical median household size

 Family households account for 68.2% of all households, including 24.3% couples with children, 36.7% couples without children, and 6.9% single parent families.
-Non-family households constitute the remaining 31.8%, with lone person households at 29.6% and group households comprising 2.1% of the total.
-The median household size is 2.3 people, which aligns with the average for the Rest of South Africa.
+Non-family households make up the remaining 31.8%, with lone person households at 29.6% and group households comprising 2.1% of the total.
+The median household size is 2.3 people, which matches the Rest of SA average.

 Frequently Asked Questions - Households